ARM-software/psa-api/doc/storage/appendix/sra.rst

       In this threat, an attacker with physical access to the device causes a power or frequency glitch to cause a write to fail.

       In `DM.PROTECTED`, the API does not provide a mechanism to detected this.
-      Therefore, the API **transfers** the risk to the implementation must provide alternative means to detect glitches.

-      In `DM.EXPOSED`, the invalid write will be detected on a future read provided the system uses `M.MAC`, which it should do due to other threats.

       In `DM.AUTHORIZED` and `DM.SECURE_LINK`, there is a brief time of check, time of use (TOCTOU), window, where the storage medium has verified the command but has not written the data to physical storage.
-      In this case, when a subsequent read occurs, the storage medium will apply a new tag to the reply, and the storage service will not be aware that it is returned a corrupted read.
+      In this case, when a subsequent read occurs, the storage medium will apply a new tag to the reply, and the storage service will not be aware that it is returned a previous corrupted write .
-      This risk should be **transferred** to the storage medium which should offer glitch detection.

    .. adversarial-model:: `AM.3`